IsraelVow/Expense-Management-System-VBA-Excel-Project-/README.md

 # Expense-Management-System-VBA-Excel-Project-
 1. Track daily expense
 2. Give analytic representation of the data
-3. Ensure central application allow importation from various data entry tool
+3. Ensure central application can allow importation from various data entry sources

 **Issues, Analysis and Findings**